-- Activate and sign the back of credit and debit cards as soon as you receive them.
+- Activate credit and debit cards as soon as you receive them.
 Never write your card PIN on the back of the card or store it in the same place as your card.
-Also, don’t store your card or PINs on your phone or tablet as mobile devices are also common targets for thieves.
+Also, don’t store your card number or PINs on your phone or tablet as mobile devices are also common targets for thieves.

 - Shred or tear up all credit card applications you receive and any documents containing your credit or debit card number.
 If you don’t have a shredder, search online for shredding services near you.